 We measure all of the shoes we sell ourselves using a special internal measurer to give the length in centimetres (cm).
 We then convert this length to the UK size equivalent (given in brackets) using our conversion chart.
 Sometimes this conversion will differ from the manufacturers as stated on the box.
 We do this to try and standardise the sizing across all of the brands we sell.
 We do recommend that you buy the shoes based on the centimetre measurement rather than relying on the UK size as this does vary so much between brands.
-Please see our size guide for more details.
+Please see our Advice Section for more details.

-Podiatrists recommend that children’s shoes should be replaced 3-4 times a year.
+Podiatrists recommend that children’s shoes should be replaced regularly, ideally about 3-4 times a year.
 This is to prevent excessive wear and tear altering the structure of the shoe, to prevent feet from moulding to the shoe and to allow for new growth.
 As a minimum, you should re-measure your child’s feet every 3 months and after visible growth spurts.

 When you set up an account with us you are automatically enrolled in our Loyalty Scheme.
 To see how many Loyalty Scheme points you've earned you can check out the points section on your Account page.
 When you go to check out your next order it will give you the option to redeem your points if you wish to do so.Have a look at our Loyalty Points section for more details.

-Please advise us of any suspected faults as soon as possible.
-Please take a photograph of the issue and Contact Us by email with the photographs.
-We will always seek advice from the manufacturer on your behalf and in the case of a genuine fault offer to repair or replace the shoes.
+Once we have received this information we will seek advice from the manufacturer on your behalf and in the case of a genuine fault offer to repair or replace the shoes.